“Is it possible to convert a visitor visa to a work permit in Canada?”

 3. Converting Visitor Visa to Work Permit in Canada

-After that, you have to go through a process called Flagpoling.
-In this temporary visitors have to go out of Canada through the US border and apply for a work permit and then re-enter Canada.
+After the temporary policy expires, you have to go through a process called Flagpoling.
+In this temporary, visitors must go out of Canada through the US border, apply for a work permit, and then re-enter Canada.

 4. Interim Authorization to Work

-If you have applied for a work permit in Canada under a visitor status you have to wait for about 132 days to receive it.
-It means you can’t work until the work permit is approved.
+We have discussed how to convert a visitor visa to a work permit in Canada.
+Now, let’s understand how Interim Work Authorization works.
+If you apply for a work permit in Canada while under visitor status, you must wait approximately 135 days to receive it.
+This means that you cannot work until your work permit is approved.

-- Fill out this IRCC web form available on the official website.
+- Fill out this IRCC web form, which is available on the official website.

 - Wait for IRCC to contact you.
 This may take up to 30 business days (6 weeks).